YourmixJNR/LinkifyHub/README.md

 ```
 cd linkifyhub
 ```
+3. Install the project's dependencies using npm or yarn.

+npm install
+# or
+yarn install

+4. Start the development server.

+npm run dev
+# or
+yarn dev

-3. Open `index.html` in your web browser or use a local server to serve the files.
+5. Open your web browser and access the development server at http://localhost:3000.
 ## Usage

 **URL Shortener:**